colin-mccarthy/tanzu_build/exercises/04_tanzu_cli_install.md

  cd tanzu
  ```

-move the unzipped cli directory to you new tanzu directory
+move the unzipped cli directory to your new tanzu directory

  ```